spiral/docs/security/validation.md

 Be carefull, two `new \DateTime('now')` objects will 99% have different microseconds values so they will never be equal.

 ## Custom Validation Rules
-Is it possible to create application specific validation rules via custom checker implementation.
+It is possible to create application-specific validation rules via custom checker implementation.

 ```php
 namespace App\Security;